 The homepage displays the local weather and shows the forecast along with watering schedules.
 If you take a look at the picture of the yard, there's information given about the last watering cycle and when the next one begins.

-Rachio will send a notification to alert you that in a few minutes it'll start a water cycle.
+Rachio will send a notification to alert you that it'll start a water cycle in a few minutes.
 This way, you won't be showering your guests, and that's a huge plus.
 I've had such ‘guest showering scenarios' with other sprinkler controllers; it goes without saying that it's good to have an alert that helps forestall such situations.

 The homepage of Skydrop's mobile application is detailed and provides a lot of insights.
 It displays all the main features, and there's no need to surf through sections to find what you're looking for.

 Despite the app being informative and well-structured, Skydrop's app is a bit buggy and freezes quite often.